emilvaklinov/1/README.md

-# This is a Portfolio site with 2 sub pages!
+# This is a one-page Portfolio site with two sub pages!

 ## Main page: